hn/bsh-home-appliances/README.md

 The receiver responsible for processing the data frame inserts an acknowledgement byte precisely into this gap.
 The sender can read this byte and knows that the data frame has been delivered successfully.

-The lower bits of the acknowledgement byte are always set to 0xA (can it be that it is "A" for "Acknowledgement", really?) and the upper bits correspond to those of the previous IC: `ACK = 0x0A | (IC_prev & 0xF0)`.
+The lower bits of the acknowledgement byte are always set to 0xA (can it be that it is "A" for "Acknowledgement", really?) and the upper bits correspond to those of the receiving target: `ACK = 0x0A | (TC & 0xF0)`.

 #### Boot log

 A typical boot sequence just for the control board and control panel starts like this:

 ```
-        LL   IC D1 D2   DD DD DD DD   RR RR            ACK
+        LL   TC D1 D2   DD DD DD DD   RR RR            ACK
 0.412s  04 | 0f.e7-00 | 01 02       | a5 ec (crc=ok) | 0a (ack=ok)
 0.412s  03 | 0f.e0-00 | 00          | 9a 0d (crc=ok) | 0a (ack=ok)
 0.412s  04 | 1f.e8-00 | 01 02       | 75 58 (crc=ok) | 1a (ack=ok)